XD-DENG/Spark-practice/README.md

 There are several ways to define the functions for `map`.
 Normally, we can use *lambda* function to do this, just like what I did above.
 This is suitable for simple functions (one line statement).
 For more complicated process, we can also define a separate function in Python fashion and call it within `map` method.

-We have an example here: you may have note the doube quotation marks in the imported data above, and I want to remove all of them in each element of our data
+We have an example here: you may have noted the doube quotation marks in the imported data above, and I want to remove all of them in each element of our data

 ```python
 # remove the double quotation marks in the imported data